egorFiNE/node-extjs/README.md

 If you get an error complaining about proxy module not found - create an empty file, like <code>proxy/rest.js</code>.
 Yes, it's a hack.
 Blame me.

+## TODO

+I have a basic support for node-mysql here, however it's not elegant in the ExtJS world (i.e. it's not a Reader/Writer), so not yet published.
+Any suggestions regarding that?
+I'm all ears!

 ## Acknowledgments

 * ExtJS is (c) 2011 [Sencha](http://sencha.com/)